-The Munson-Williams- Proctor Arts Institute Artists in Residence program (AIR) is an education based residency which allows two emerging artists from different disciplines to live and work on the MWPAI and PrattMWP College of Art & Design campus in Utica, NY for one academic year.
-The AIR program is designed for emerging artists or recent visual arts MFA graduates interested in art education on both a community and college level while receiving support to develop a vibrant, self-directed studio practice.
+The Munson-Williams-Proctor Arts Institute Artists in Residence program (AIR) is an education-based residency which allows two emerging artists from different disciplines to live and work on the MWPAI and PrattMWP College of Art & Design campus in Utica, NY for one academic year.
+The AIR program is designed for emerging artists or recent visual arts MFA graduates interested in art education in community arts and college curriculums while receiving support to develop a vibrant, self-directed studio practice.
 Programming includes presenting a lecture to PrattMWP students and the public, teaching community arts education classes, holding a public open studio event, and designing and implementing accessible community projects at the Museum of Art.
 Artists receive financial support, housing, meals, studio, and two-person exhibition in the museum’s PrattMWP Gallery.

-Applications for the 2019/20 Artists in Residence program are now being accepted in PHOTOGRAPHY or PAINTING/DRAWING.
-Applications may be submitted now through Monday, Feb 25, 2019, Midnight EST.
+Applications for the 2020/21 Artists in Residence program are now being accepted in PAINTING/DRAWING or MOTION/ANAMATICS/DESIGN.

 Artists in Residence responsibilities:

 Shared housing is provided to resident artists.
 Resident Artists share a spacious, furnished two-bedroom apartment in the heart of the MWPAI campus.
 Each will have a fully furnished lockable bedroom with closets and shared living area and kitchen.
 The apartment is equipped with some kitchen basics and wifi.
 Resident artists are responsible for their own laundry and should bring their own queen-sized bed linens, bed pillows, blankets, and towels.